GrinonBarrett/Taksidos/Core Rules/Character Creation/Classes/Rogue.md

 • **Regulated Emotion**.
 You gain a +2 to all [Empy] saves.
 Once per save, you may spend a luck point to grant an additional +2 bonus.

-• **Expanded Knack**.
+• **Hecking Versatile**.
 Choose two skills.
-They are now included in your Knack feature.
+They are now included in your Hecking feature.

 • **Phased Strike**.
 When you attack a creature afflicted with more Spell Sickness than yourself, including an attack from a spell, you gain a +1 bonus to your attack roll.